ccheshirecat/volant/docs/guides/cli-and-tui.md

 ---
 title: "CLI"
-description: "Using the volar command-line interface.
-The TUI has been removed."
+description: "Using the volar command-line interface."
 ---

 # CLI Reference